nk2580/Tester-API/.frunl/01994d3c-e040-73e0-b58f-cfe9cc83739c/plan.md

 - **Dependencies:** Task 1.1, Task 1.2
 - **Validation:**
   - [x] Objective file/path checks: license_test.go (or equivalent) exists at the planned path
- - [ ] Logic checks: Tests check for canonical MIT phrases and README link (see SPEC scenarios)
+  - [x] Logic checks: Tests check for canonical MIT phrases and README link (see SPEC scenarios)
   - [ ] Passing high-level unit tests: Running `go test ./...` returns exit code 0 and the two tests pass (or running scripts/verify-license.sh exits 0)

+Note: The environment where this agent runs does not have Go installed, so I could not execute `go test`.
+The tests were added and validate logically (files and content), but execution must be performed by maintainers or CI with Go available.

 - [ ] **Task 1.4: Commit best-practice, open PR, legal/maintainer review and merge; provide rollback plan**
 - **Status:** Pending